ajermakovics/eclipse-instasearch/README.md

 Building and Developing
 ---

+Build using Maven from project root:

+    `mvn install`

-To build you will need Eclipse (3.7+) with Plug-In Development Environment (PDE) installed:
+To develop you will need Eclipse (3.7+) with Plug-In Development Environment (PDE) installed:
 * Use File -> Import -> Existing Projects to import all instasearch projects
 * To run or debug right click on 'instasearch' project and select Run As -> Eclipse Application